inigo-irigaray/NLP-seq2seq-with-DeepRL/README.md

 <p align=justify>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;DeepFakes have put deep generative models at the center of controversy and discussion, especially with fake videos about high-ranking officials.
 There has been some research in the last couple of years seeking to apply these models in NLP tasks, revolving around the two most common structures: VAEs and GANs.

 <p align=justify>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Variational autoencoders (<b>VAEs</b>) consist of an encoder-decoder scheme of NNs whichs is iteratively optimized.
 Unlike vanilla autoencoders, VAEs regularize the latent space according to a Gaussian normal distribution in order to obtain a stable and reliable representation of language structures so that the generator can sample new meaningful states from it.
-The loss function is calculated as the sum of the reconstruction error loss (the mean-squared error between the encoded input and decoded output) and the regularisation loss (the Kullback-Leibler divergence between the encoded distribution and the normal Gaussian distribution).
+The loss function is calculated as the sum of the reconstruction error loss (the mean-squared error between the encoded input and decoded output) and the regularisation loss (the Kullback-Leibler divergence between the encoded distribution and the normal Gaussian distribution) [9].
+Some modifications have successfully been implemented, like augmenting the unstructured <i>z</i> space with structured <i>c</i> variables which target specific salient semantic features of sentences (e.g. a positive/negative attribute for sentiment) [10].

 <p align="center"><img src="https://github.com/inigo-irigaray/NLP-seq2seq-with-DeepRL/blob/master/images/VAE.png" height=305 width=839></p>
 <p align="center"><b>Figure 2:</b> VAE generation diagram. <b>Source:</b> Rocca [9].</p>

 <p align="center"><img src="https://github.com/inigo-irigaray/NLP-seq2seq-with-DeepRL/blob/master/images/VAEs.png" height=305 width=645></p>

-VAEs GANs
+<p align=justify>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Generative adversarial networks (<b>GANs</b>)

 #### Attention Mechanisms